HumphreyBoaGart/vmask/README.md

 New masks are saved in an inactive state by default.
 To use a freshly-generated mask, you will need to run `vmask on` after running `vmask new`.

 #### Note on ports:
 Do not put two masks on the same port!
-If you are only pulling out one mask out of storage at a time, this is not a big deal.
+If you are only pulling one mask out of storage at a time, this is not a big deal.
 HOWEVER, if you are planning on activating multiple masks at once, you will run into problems if more than one mask is configured to use the same port.

 ### Delete a mask from storage
 ```